innerpeacecode/p2p-chat/README.md

-A simple mutli-threaded chat server written in Haskell
+A multithreaded chat system written in Haskell

 Pre-requisite: Need Haskell Stack installed to run the program